Anwar Sadat: Media portrayals of Anwar Sadat

 In 1983, Sadat, a miniseries based on the life of Anwar Sadat, aired on US television with Oscar-winning actor Louis Gossett Jr. in the title role.
 The film was promptly banned by the Egyptian government, as were all other movies produced and distributed by Columbia Pictures, over allegations of historical inaccuracies.
 A civil lawsuit was brought by Egypt's artists' and film unions against Columbia Pictures and the film's directors, producers and scriptwriters before a court in Cairo, but was dismissed, since the alleged slanders, having taken place outside the country, fell outside the Egyptian courts' jurisdiction.

 The film was critically acclaimed in North America, but was unpopular among Egyptians and in the Egyptian press.
 Western authors attributed the film's poor reception in Egypt to racism – Gossett being African-American – in the Egyptian government or Egypt in general.
 Either way, one Western source wrote that Sadat's portrayal by Gossett "bothered race-conscious Egyptians and wouldn't have pleased [the deceased] Sadat," who identified as Egyptian and Northeast African, not black.
 The two-part series earned Gossett an Emmy nomination in the United States.

 He was portrayed by Robert Loggia in the 1982 television movie A Woman Called Golda, opposite Ingrid Bergman as Golda Meir.

-The first Egyptian depiction of Sadat's life came in 2001, when Ayyam El Sadat (English: Days of Sadat) was released in Egyptian cinemas.
-This movie, by contrast, was a major success in Egypt, and was hailed as Ahmed Zaki's greatest performance to date.
+The first Egyptian depiction of Sadat's life came in 2001, when Ayyam El Sadat (English: The Days of Sadat) was released in Egyptian cinemas.
+The movie was a major success in Egypt, and was hailed as Ahmed Zaki's greatest performance to date.

-The young Sadat is a major character in Ken Follett's thriller The Key to Rebecca, taking place in World War II Cairo.
-Sadat, at the time a young officer in the Egyptian Army and involved in anti-British revolutionary activities, is presented quite sympathetically; his willingness to cooperate with German spies is clearly shown to derive from his wish to find allies against British occupation of his country, rather than from support of Nazi ideology.
-Some of the scenes in the book, such as Sadat's arrest by the British, closely follow the information provided in Sadat's own autobiography.

 Sadat was a recurring character on Saturday Night Live, played by Garrett Morris, who bore a resemblance to Sadat.